 Security Model (Application-Level)

-How ReplyBase currently protects accounts, tenants, admin tools, billing, and webchat traffic
+How ReplyBase currently protects accounts, tenants, workspace controls, billing, and webchat traffic

-ReplyBase uses layered application security across authentication, tenant isolation, admin access, billing, and public channel endpoints.
+ReplyBase uses layered application security across authentication, tenant isolation, owner access controls, billing, and public source endpoints.

 1. Authentication And Tenant Isolation